 How to Share the Cost of a Fence with a Neighbor

 Shared fences work best when expectations are clear from the start.
-Cost splitting should reflect benefit, design choices, and who initiated the project.
+Cost splits should reflect benefit, design choices, and who initiated the project.

-Discuss details before any work begins.
+Talk before work begins.
 Put agreements in writing.
-Plan for future repairs and replacement.
+Plan for maintenance and replacement.

-Most fence disputes are preventable.
+Most fence disputes are avoidable.
 A clear plan keeps the focus on cooperation, not conflict.

 🏡